SchlossLab/Hannigan_CRCVirome_mBio_2018/doc/manuscript.md

 # Thoughts & Notes
 I think I want this paper to be more focused.
 Instead of a general survey of the virome, I want to focus on the predictive modeling.
 How it performs, how it compares to the other sample sets, and what biological information we can get from it.
 Not only will this make the paper clearer with more of a purpose, but I think it will let me get it done sooner as well.

+I think the *title* and general theme should reflect how well viruses (maybe metagenome functionality in general) predict cancer, and what elements are important.

-General Landscape -> Networking -> Predictive Modeling
+General Landscape -> Predictive Modeling -> Networking to ID Virus OGUs

 # Working Hypothesis
 Like bacteria, it is more of the minor players of the community that make that difference instead of major abundances.